 Solar panels are made up of multiple modules of crystalline silicon cells, and silicon is a natural semiconductor.
 Each cell is made of two layers of cells – the negatively charged N layer and the positively charged P layer immediately below it.
 When light waves (photon particles) strike the layers, it disrupts the bonds of the silicon atoms and energy is generated.

-To see how – we suggest to watch this short video named “How do solar panels work” developed by TED, which has gained more than 2 million views since it was published.
+To see how – we suggest to watch this short video named “How do solar panels work” developed by TED, which has gained more than 2,000,000 views since it was published.

 5 Major Advantages of Solar Energy